SymbolNotFound/tic-tac-topia/docs/tic-tac-coterie.md

 - **count**: one, two or three symbols (all the same color and contour)

-In this variant of Tic-Tac-Toe, players alternate laying cards down on the 3x3 board in pursuit of making a valid line constructed only of
+In this variant of Tic-Tac-Toe, players alternate laying cards down on the 3x3 board in pursuit of making a valid line constructed only of groupings where each card shares the property of the other two, or is distinct between the three cards in the group.
+Because there are only three options in each of these properties, once you have a pair of cards you know what the third is in a valid combination.

 ## Essential State